seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 false || i + 1
 ```

-and because we used the super cool arrow function `()=>` in our `.map()` callback without braces the function will implictly return a value.
+and as I said earlier, because we used the super cool arrow function `()=>` in our `.map()` callback without braces the function will implictly return a value.

 if any of the left hand expressions equate to `true` the string value of that expression will be returned from the callback, replacing the number in our new array (created by the `.map()` method).
-If it equates to `false` we will return `(i + 1)`
+If it equates to `false` it will return the right hand side of the `||` operator and we will return `(i + 1)`!

 ### Step 3: final stretch! logging result to the console!

-so this step should be super straight forward to explain!
+so were past the difficult bit! this step should be super straight forward to explain!

 ```javascript
 .map(/*our expression*/).forEach(i => console.log(i));